na-na-hi/renget/archive/NovelAI-Quick-Start.md

 	As you can see in the example, text-completion models are prompted by example rather than by explicit instructions.
 The text completion model will continue where the text ends, utilizing your prompt's setting, tone, and style as it writes.
 It's helpful to think of text-completion AI models as your co-author writing alongside you rather than as a digital assistant waiting for directions.

 !!! warning Instruct Support Update
-	As of 7/28/2023, NovelAI has added support for instruct-type interactions with the AI.
-Here's a snippet of the announcement:
+	As of 7/28/2023, NovelAI has added support for giving direct instructions to the AI by using special symbols { }, which you can mix in with the usual text-completion defaults.
+This guide includes a section covering how to use it.
-	>**Instruct**
-	>Instruct is a long awaited and often requested feature.
-Now it is available as a module!
-Just enter your instruction on its own line surrounded by curly 	braces and have the model respond to your request.
-	>Future iterations of this module are likely as we are actively looking for ways to improve it.

-	>**Instructions without the module**
-	>You can now use instructions without the Instruct module selected anywhere!
-	>When you use a command, generation will swap to the Instruct module momentarily (for about 1000 characters), letting you use the occasional instruction without having to switch modules.

 With NovelAI, you have complete control over the whole process.
 All of the text is available for you to edit, the models are uncensored, your data is encrypted in a way that prevents even the company itself from seeing it, and everything is customizable.
 Though the AI models were trained to excel at storytelling first and foremost, they're also capable of generalizing to other modes such as text adventures and character chat styles.